sousu/killer/README.md

 ## killer

-pentest commands and tools for studying.
+Pentest commands and tools for studying.